-The house has great details inside and out, including this pergola connecting the main house to a smaller guest cottage.
+The lake vacation cottage has great details inside and out, including this pergola connecting the main house to a smaller guest cottage.

 The door to the guest cottage opens to a stair – we’re guessing this leads to a guest room over a garage below.
 Note the nice beaded bottom edge on the siding.

-Inside, all the finishes are classic “lake house” details – the river rock fireplace; the flat-board stair balustrade; and the vertical v-groove board siding instead of drywall; and the natural-finish flooring.
+Inside, all the finishes are classic “lake vacation cottage” details – the river rock fireplace; the flat-board stair balustrade; and the vertical v-groove board siding instead of drywall; and the natural-finish flooring.

 This closer view of the stair shows how the board balusters also become the wall covering – clever!
 The banquette sits in a corner framed by the stair and a half wall between the kitchen and family room.